Structure groupoids of quiver-theoretic Yang-Baxter maps: Preliminaries

 \subsection{Presented categories and presented groupoids}

 We shall use the notion of \textit{presented categories} extensively, in the rest of the paper.
 This is a way of describing categories with generators and relations, analogously to group presentations, monoid presentations, etc. However, since (unlike the case of groups) we do not have the notion of ``a quotient of a category by a subcategory'', some more care is needed in this context.
+Indeed, quotients of categories are defined with respect to \textit{congruence relations}: this is analogous to quotients of monoids or semigroups.
 Our discourse closely follows \cite[Chapter II]{dehornoy2015foundations}.

 \begin{defin} A \textit{precategory} $\Pp$ is just the datum of objects and arrows.
 We do not require the existence of identities, nor the existence of a binary composition.
 A \textit{small} precategory, endowed with its source and target maps, is a quiver. \end{defin} \begin{defin} Let $\Cc$ be a category.
 A \textit{subfamily} $\Ss$ of $\Cc$ is a precategory with same objects as $\Cc$, and arrows whose class is a subclass of the arrows of $\Cc$.
 Given a subfamily $\Ss$ of $\Cc$, it makes sense to consider the \textit{generated subcategory}---that is, the smallest subcategory of $\Cc$ including $\Ss$. \end{defin} \begin{defin} A \textit{relation} on a category $\Cc$ is a class of pairs $(x,y)$ of elements $x,y\in\Cc$ with $\source(x) = \source(y)$ and $\target(x)= \target(y)$. \end{defin} Typically, we will be interested in relations on a path category $\Path(\Pp)$ on a given precategory $\Pp$.
 These will be the relations of our presentation.